HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/dxcoreserver.md

   This is useful for propagating changes across multiple core pods properly, requiring a server restart.

+!!! note
-  Note: Only users set in the Kubernetes Secret `wasAdmin` field can use this command.
+  Only users set in the Kubernetes Secret `wasAdmin` field can use this command.

     ```
     dxclient restart-core-pods